marco-m/florist/README.md

 ## Non-goals

 - Idempotency.
-If you need idempotency, use Ansible.
 - Completeness.
-If you need completeness, use Ansible.
+- Mutable infrastructure / configuration management.
 - Cover OSes or distributions that I don't use.
 Testing would become brittle and maintaining would become too time-consuming, I am sorry.

+If you need any of these, then consider Ansible, SaltStack or similar.

 ## Terminology